aogriffiths/relay/relay-specification.md

 Subscribers).
 In PuSH parlance all Relay Publishers are "their own Hubs".

 2. Relay Hubs do everything PuSH Hubs do, and more.
-The main addition being Relay Hubs can be subscribed from (to other Hubs or to Publishers).
+The main addition being Relay Hubs can be subscribed from / "do the subscribing" (to other Hubs or to Publishers).

 3. Relay Subscribers do the same as PuSH Subscribers.

 4. In Relay publishing updates from a Publisher to a Hub uses the same protocol as distributing updates from a Hub to a Subscriber.
-This is why Topics can be distributed from a Relay Publisher (see [a] above) and a Relay Subscriber can be published to (see [b] above).
+(The differences between Relay and PuSH noted [a] and [b] above are just a reflection of publishing and distributing being the same protocol).

-5. The final, and coolest part of it all, is a Relay Hub simply combines the Publisher and the Subscriber capabilities.
+5. The final, and coolest part of it all, is a Relay Hub simply combines Publisher and the Subscriber capabilities.
 It Subscribes to a Topic and re-publishes or "relays" it.
-There is only one exception to this rule, a Relay Hub does not need to host the Topic for discovery, that is left to be the role of the original Publisher alone (However the idea of having a Hub represent a Topic for discovery is likely to be the subject of a Relay extension coming
+The only exception to this rule is that a Relay Hub does not need to host the Topic for discovery, that is left to be the role of the original Publisher alone (However the idea of having a Hub represent a Topic for discovery is likely to be the subject of a Relay extension coming